christsven/H.E.A.T/reports/report-2.md

 #### NATO/VJTF

 Fend off the attack and preserve the command post.
-Artillery coordination is vital for the northern attackers, as the E20 is full of fortified positions which lead to potentionally even more fortified villages and towns.
+Artillery coordination is vital for the northern formations, as the E20 is full of fortified positions which lead to potentionally even heavier prepared villages and towns.
 With the limited ordinance pool the VJTF has in its arsenal, NATO cannot afford heavy casualties.

 |Condition|Points|
 |:---|----|